(Also known as: how to get the most from your data without making a fool of yourself.)

 homework, you should expect a mark of zero on that assignment, or

 worse.
-Assignments are due by the end of class on the day they are
+Assignments are due by 22:00 Pacific time on the day they are

 Useful software: This course will require some computational facility on your part.
 The entire course can be done using free software, and you're not required to buy anything.
 The most important things you'll need are access to a good plotting package and a library of scientific routines (capable of random number generation, non-linear fitting, and matrix operations at a minimum).
 I encourage you to use whatever tools your field uses or that you already know, but if you want some recommendations, you may find the following useful: